-Time Period Precipitating Issue Result Submission of False or Misleading Information to the Commission Including, but Not Limited to: Present Submission of information in connection with an agent application, waiver request or other Commission action that is deceptive, misleading, false or fraudulent, or that tends to deceive or create a misleading impression, whether directly, or by omission or ambiguity, including lack of disclosure or insufficient disclosure; or Presumptive Negative Suitability Determination making statements during or in connection with a Commission inspection or investigation that are deceptive, misleading, false or fraudulent, or that tend to deceive or create a misleading impression, whether directly, or by omission or ambiguity, including lack of disclosure or insufficient disclosure; or Present Open Professional or Occupational License Cases Mandatory Disqualification Felony Convictions in Massachusetts or Other Jurisdictions: Indefinite For drug offenses or trafficking crimes under M.G.L. c.
+Time Period Precipitating Issue Result Present Open/Unresolved Marijuana Business-Related License Violations (Massachusetts or Other Jurisdictions): An outstanding or unresolved violation of the regulations as included in 935 CMR 500.000 or a similar statute or regulations in Other Jurisdictions that has either (a) remained unresolved for a period of six months or more; or (b) the nature of which would result in a determination of unsuitability for registration.
+Submission of UntruthfulFalse or Misleading Information to the Commission Including, but Not Limited to: Present Submission of information in connection with an agent application, waiver request or other Commission action that is deceptive, misleading, false or fraudulent, or that tends to deceive or create a misleading impression, whether directly, or by omission or ambiguity, including lack of disclosure or insufficient disclosure; or Presumptive Negative Suitability Determination making statements during or in connection with a Commission inspection or investigation that are deceptive, misleading, false or fraudulent, or that tend to deceive or create a misleading impression, whether directly, or by omission or ambiguity, including lack of disclosure or insufficient disclosure; or Present Open Professional or Occupational License Cases Mandatory Disqualification Felony Convictions in Massachusetts or Other Jurisdictions: Indefinite For drug offenses or trafficking crimes under M.G.L. c.
 94C, § 32E, or like crimes in Other Jurisdictions.
-Mandatory Disqualification Preceding Five Years Felony Convictions or CWOF in Massachusetts or Other Jurisdictions: For crimes of violence against a person, "violent crime" to be defined the same way as under M.G.L. c.
+Mandatory Disqualification Felony Convictions or CWOF in Massachusetts or Other Jurisdictions: Preceding Five Years For crimes of violence against a person, "violent crime" to be defined the same way as under M.G.L. c.
 140, § 121 and M.G.L. c.
 127, § 133E.
-Presumptive Negative Suitability Determination Preceding Seven Years Felony Convictions or CWOF in Massachusetts or Other Jurisdictions: For crimes of dishonesty or fraud.
-Presumptive Negative Suitability Determination Preceding Five Years The applicant's or Licensee's prior actions posed or would likely pose a risk to the public health, safety, or welfare; and May make a Negative Suitability Determination in accordance with the risk posed by the applicant's or Licensee's actions relates or would likely relate to the operation of a Marijuana Establishment.
+Presumptive Negative Suitability Determination Preceding Seven Felony Convictions or CWOF in Massachusetts or Other Jurisdictions: Presumptive Negative Suitability Years For crimes of dishonesty or fraud.
+Determination Preceding Five Years The applicant's or Licensee's prior actions posed or would likely pose a risk to the public health, safety, or welfare; and May make a Negative Suitability Determination in accordance with the risk posed by the applicant's or Licensee's actions relates or would likely relate to the operation of a Marijuana Establishment.
 935 CMR 500.800(8)